tagazok/my-workshops/custom-vision/tutorial.md

 <div class="box assignment">
   Move the project Id, Iteration name and prediction key to the local.settings.json file.
 If you are still using the API (of if you have just commented your code), also add the Prediction url used for calling the REST API<br />
-  Test your project using the swa CLI to make sure everyting works
+  Test your project using the swa CLI to make sure everything works.
 </div>